 Q. How are they both so different?

-A newbie would see jetpack’s data as a delight and that’s the truth.
+A newbie would see jetpack’s data as a delight, and that’s the truth.
 Jetpack is really great for beginners who just want to see how many views they have managed to get.

-But if you think from the perspective of marketing and insights, that’s way behind the woods in jetpack.
+But if you think from the perspective of marketing and insights, that’s way behind the woods in a jetpack.

-The google analytics shows you how exactly your visitors move on your website.
+Google Analytics shows you how exactly your visitors move on your website.
 Right from racking their inch by inch activity to evaluating their interests, google analytics does it all.

-Google analytics shows you:-
+Google analytics shows you:

 2. CTR & CPC

-3. Real time data
+3. Real-time data